tripleplusone/sorting-hat/README.md

 You can find an HTML-version of this notebook [here](http://blog.yhat.com/posts/harry-potter-classification.html).

 Feel free to use this code for your own projects.
 If you do something cool with it, [shoot me an email](<mailto:bryan.berend@gmail.com>).

+Note on January 28, 2018: The code to classify and search for words is really messy and inefficient :-/.
+Should've used regex.